Informed Sampling for Diversity in Concept-to-Text NLG: Conclusion

 \section{Conclusion}

-In this paper, we proposed \textsc{mcd-nlg}, a meta-classifier that exploits diversity-specific training signals to determine which words in the decoding distribution lead to safe diverse generation.
-Due to the lack of explicit training signal for diversity, we adapted three Imitation Learning frameworks and showed that their application helps \textsc{mcd-nlg} determine the level of diversity that the underlying \textsc{nlg} model is comfortable to produce.
-Our experimental results show that \textsc{mcd-nlg} leads to highly diverse output while minimising the cost to the quality of the text.
-We also show that \textsc{mcd-nlg} is better at determining the edge cases where it can still safely generate diverse output even though the \textsc{nlg} model assigns a lower probability.
-Additionally, we presented a thorough analysis of the application of open-domain diversity methods to concept-to-text \textsc{nlg}.
-In future work, we aim to adapt \textsc{mcd-nlg} for open-domain language generation.
+In this paper, we proposed \textit{Informed Sampling} which employs a meta-classifier exploiting diversity-specific training signals to determine which words in the decoding distribution lead to reliably diverse generation.
+Due to the lack of explicit training signal for diversity, we adapted three Imitation Learning frameworks and showed that their application helps \textit{Informed Sampling} determine the level of diversity that the underlying \textsc{nlg} model is comfortable to produce.
+Our experimental results show that \textit{Informed Sampling} leads to highly diverse output while minimising the cost to the quality of the text.
+We also show that \textit{Informed Sampling} is better than previous work at determining the edge cases where it can still reliably generate diverse output even though the \textsc{nlg} model assigns a lower probability.
+Additionally, we presented a thorough analysis of open-domain diversity methods applied to concept-to-text \textsc{nlg}.

+\textit{Informed Sampling} is agnostic to the underlying model; its input consists of hidden states/embeddings and a probability distribution that can be obtained from almost any language generation model.
+In future work, we aim to extend \textit{Informed Sampling} to other language generation tasks, e.g. machine translation and open-domain \textsc{nlg}.
+Additionally, it would be interesting to explore the application of \textit{Informed Sampling} over the probability distribution of large pretrained models.